lispczz/bech32-vanity-address-generator/README.md

-This is a bitcoin address utility used for searching addresses with a given prefix.
+This is a bitcoin bech32 vanity address generator written in rust.
+Bech32 addresses are 'bc1q' started segwit native addresses specified by BIP 0173.

 ## Usage